Divine Lotus Flower and its Splendid Healing Power

 Hence, though not metaphorically, the lotus flower still has huge favorableness in Islam.
 Still, in many Asian Islamic countries, the Lotus is a different flower.

-Lotus Flwoer as a Symbol of Perseverance, Freedom, and Development
+Lotus Flower as a Symbol of Perseverance, Freedom, and Development

 The lotus flower signifies the pure nature of the spirit.
-It’s because no matter how dirty the water is in which the plant has survived, it can still come up with pure and enticing petals.
+No matter how dirty the water is, the plant has survived and can still produce pure and enticing petals.

 The flower also symbolizes freedom.
-For instance, when you pour some water on a lotus flower, the water drops will not get any room to stay over the leaves but roll-off.
+For instance, when you pour water on a lotus flower, the water drops will not have room to stay over the leaves but roll off.

 The lotus flower is also a sign of “svayambhu,” meaning self-renewal in Sanskrit.
 Considered one of the most aesthetic water lilies, it is a noble and spiritual flower in many religions and cultures worldwide.

-This epitome of notetic procreation represents the birth of God, spiritual advancement, and even creation itself.
+This epitome of noetic procreation represents the birth of God, spiritual advancement, and even creation itself.

 The lotus bud signifies the hidden potential of spiritual essence and an individual’s mind comparable to a lotus flower.
 As the lotus flower undergoes the initial stages of growth in the turbid water and then blooms into a beautiful flower, human intellect also goes through a similar stage to reach enlightenment.